 [R] This seminar prepares students to conduct independent research.
 Although it concentrates on the field of Black Studies, it serves as a good introductory research course for all students in the humanities and social sciences regardless of major.
 The first part of the course will intensively introduce students to the library through a series of readings, exercises, and discussions aimed at sharpening the ability to locate information precisely and efficiently.
 The second part of the course will introduce research methods in three important areas of Black Studies: the arts, history, and the social sciences.
 Faculty members of the Black Studies Department, departmental affiliates, and visitors will join the class to present their own ongoing research, placing particular emphasis on the disciplinary methods and traditions of inquiry that guide their efforts.
 Also in the second part, through individual meetings with professors, students will begin developing their own research projects.
 The third part of the course will concentrate more fully on development of these projects through a classroom workshop.
 Here students will learn how to shape a topic into a research question, build a bibliography, annotate a bibliography, shape a thesis, develop an outline, and write a research proposal, or prospectus.

 This class is required of Black Studies majors.
 It is open to non-majors with the consent of the instructor.
 Although Black Studies 11 and 12 are not required for admission, preference will go to those who have taken one or both of these courses.
 Spring semester.
-Professors Castro Alves and Cobham-Sander.2016-17: Not offered
+Professors Castro Alves and Cobham-Sander.2016-17: Offered in Spring 2017

 (Offered as BLST 65 and POSC 95 [US].)
 As the leader of the Indian independence struggle in the first half of the 20th century, M. K.Gandhi galvanized the marginalized and the voiceless in an epic struggle to gain recognition and freedom.
 A student of Gandhi’s philosophy, Martin Luther King did much the same as the most important leader of the civil rights movement in the United States during the 1950s and 1960s.
 Because they successfully mobilized millions of ordinary men and women to oppose imperialism and racism, these two figures epitomize the best possibilities of force directed toward democratic ends.
 Nevertheless, they both expressed profound discomfort with politics.
 For example, each opposed violence as a matter of principle, celebrated individual interiority, and emphasized the importance of religious practice.
 This seminar will explore the tension between the political influence of these important figures and their equally deep ambivalence towards politics.
 Themes for discussion will include (1) the relationship between interiority and citizenship (2) the relationship between a care of the self and a conception of the self as the bearer of political rights (3) the role of imprisonment and freedom (4) nonviolence and its relationship to the individual and as an instrument for public advancement and (5) the relationship between technology and modernity.
 This seminar will focus specifically on the writings of Gandhi and King, and less on the context and history of their times.
 Readings will include: Autobiography, The Story of My Experiments with Truth, Hind Swaraj, and Satyagragha in South Africa by M. K. Gandhi and A Testament of Hope: Essential Writings and Speeches of Martin Luther King Jr. Requirements will include a five-page paper during the semester, a class presentation, and a 20-page paper due at the conclusion of the class.